skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > blah.
 >
 >
 > Thordek did well here.
-He’s a fighter and it’s not like he has much
+He's a fighter and it's not like he has much
 > in the way of Charisma or diplomacy, but this was more about
-> roleplaying than rollplaying so that didn’t hurt him.
+> roleplaying than rollplaying so that didn't hurt him.
 >
 > This Dwarven general was a funny (odd) fellow and we had a lot of
 > fun with this conversation as two Dwarves hammering out the details
 > of the agreement.
-You can’t have this kind of fun with raw
+You can't have this kind of fun with raw
 > hack-n-slash players, and I am once again grateful that I have such
 > good gaming buddies.